Nothing ventured, nothing gained

 Who are the investors?

 Especially in the seed phase, it can also be worthwhile for founders to rely on a business angel.
-These are business people - often former founders themselves - who tend to invest small amounts of money, but use it very early on to get an idea off the ground.
+These are business people - often former founders themselves - who tend to invest small amounts of money, but use them very early on to get an idea off the ground.

-What do the investors look for?
+What do investors look for?

-When do the investors profit?
+When do investors benefit?

 Like it?
 Please spread the word: